karleflanagan/stat100F21/pages/exam_schedule.md

 {% include final-schedule.html %}

-<h4><b>Conflict Exam Info:</b> For exams 1-3 there will be a conflict for international students at 11pm CST on the same day.
-There will also be a main conflict from 4:30-6pm those days for any students who want to sign up!
+<h4><b>Conflict Exam Info:</b> For exams 1-3 there will be a conflict exam from 4:30-6pm on those days for any students who want to sign up!
 Sign up for these conflict exams on Lon Capa.
-If you are taking the regular exam at 6pm, no need to sign up!</h4>
+If you are taking the regular exam at 7pm, no need to sign up!</h4>